2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 the config file is:
 - not ahead of the current k8s control plane version, as this will influence the version of the node groups.
-- not **more than three minor versions** than the version of node groups was initially
+- not **more than three minor versions** than what the version of node groups was initially

 #### 5.2.
 Renaming node groups part 1: add a new core node group (like `core-b`)

-Rename the `CLUSTER_NAME.jsonnet` config file's entry for the core node group temporarily when running this command, either from `core-a` to `core-b` or the other way around, then create the new nodegroup.
+Rename the config file's entry for the core node group temporarily when running this command, either from `core-a` to `core-b` or the other way around, then create the new nodegroup.

 ```bash
 # create a copy of the current nodegroup